HMS Saturn

 HMS Saturn was a 74-gun third-rate ship of the line of the Royal Navy, launched on 22 November 1786 at Northam.
 The vessel served during the Napoleonic Wars with the Channel Fleet, taking part in the 1801 Battle of Copenhagen.
-With the beginning of the War of 1812, Saturn was modified to become a frigate designed to take on large American vessels of that type.
+With the beginning of the War of 1812, Saturn was razeed to become a frigate designed to take on large American vessels of that type.
 Saturn was deployed as part of the blockading squadron of New York City from 1814 to 1815.
 From 1825, the vessel was in harbour service and was broken up in 1868.

 Service history

+In a minor maritime incident a boat belonging to Saturn overturned in Cawsand Bay between Redding Point and St Nicholas Island.
+Eleven of the twelve crew members on board were drowned.

-In 1801, she served in the Channel Fleet under the command of Captain Boyles.
+In 1801 Saturn was assigned to the Channel Fleet under the command of Captain Boyles.
 Then under Captain Robert Lambert she sailed with Admiral Sir Hyde Parker's expedition to the Baltic.
 She was present at the Battle of Copenhagen as part of Admiral Parker's reserve.

-Saturn was cut down to create a rasée 58-gun spar-decked frigate in 1813 at the Plymouth dockyards in preparation for service in the War of 1812.
+Saturn was cut down to create a razee 58-gun spar-decked frigate in 1813 at the Plymouth dockyards in preparation for service in the War of 1812.
 Three 74-gun ships were treated in this manner to produce 'super heavy frigates' that could take on the large American 44-gun frigates.
 Retaining their 32-pounder main armament, supplemented by 42-pounder carronades, the resulting frigates were much more powerful than the American frigates they were intended to engage.
 The rasée frigates proved to be very fast in heavy seas, but in lighter airs conventional frigates had a distinct advantage in speed.
 On 14 February 1814, under Captain James Nash, Saturn sailed for Bermuda; later she was on the Halifax station.
 She then served as part of the blockading-squadron off New York until the War of 1812 ended with the signing of the Treaty of Ghent in 1814.